cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	Associate pb my_scheme /* Assosciate time scheme */
 	Discretize pb my_discretisation /* Discretize the domain */

-# Step 7 : Read the problem (medium, equation, BC's, post-processings)
+# Step 7: Read the problem (medium, equation, BC's, post-processings)

-Thats the main point now: define the problem !
+That's the main point now: define the problem!

 Start by defining the incompressible medium `Fluide_incompressible`.

 Once done, read the Navier-Stokes equation `Navier_Stokes_standard`.
 Provide the pressure solver `Solveur_pression` and the spatial scheme to be used for the convection operator (here we use the third order `Quick` scheme).

 Precise the initial and boundary conditions.
 This is done by the `Initial_conditions` and `Boundary_conditions` keywords.
-Here, we consider that the fluid is at rest at the initial state; so the velocity field is nul.
+Here, we consider that the fluid is at rest at the initial state; so the velocity field is null.
 At the boundaries, we consider a no-slip BC at the obstacle borders and symmetry at the top/bottom walls.
 At the inlet, we fix the horizontal velocity to 1 m/s, while the pressure is fixed at the outlet (open boundary).

-Finaly, ask TRUST to write you the velocity and vorticity fields to visualize !
+Finally, ask TRUST to write you the velocity and vorticity fields to visualize them after!
 Thus, create and read a `Post_processing` object.

-Try to read carefuly the syntax/comments and insert the bloc in Obstacle.data.
+Try to read carefully the syntax/comments and insert the bloc in Obstacle.data.

 	# Problem description #
 	Read pb